 Well, I don't know about you, but I've already been down with my first cold of the season.
 To make myself feel more comfortable, I've been relying on some great home remedies for colds, flu, and sinus infections.
-One thing that always seems to linger a little longer than the other symptoms is a cough.
+One thing that always seems to linger a little longer than the other symptoms is the cough.
 So annoying!

 Candy molds can be used, but I find it's even easier to let the mixture cool a little bit and drop it by the spoonful onto a piece of parchment paper.
-(A marble slab helps the drops cool very quickly.)
+(A marble slab helps the drops cool more quickly.)

 Homemade Lemon Ginger Clove Cough Drops

-- Let the mixture cool slightly.
-Drop onto baking sheet into rounds.
-Allow to cool completely.
-Dust with the powdered sugar or cornstarch.
+- Once cool, dust with the powdered sugar or cornstarch.
 Store in an airtight container in a cool, dry place away from any moisture.
 (Moisture will cause them to stick together.)
 Alternatively, they can be dusted and wrapped individually in small pieces of waxed or parchment paper.

 This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified pediatrician who has been practicing for more than 20 years.
 Learn more about Hello Glow's medical review board here.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.299